 Tom Hardy works as a Key Stage 3 teacher at Phoenix Park Academy, a pupil referral unit in Grimsby.
-He explains why undertaking QTLS encouraged him to take part in a wide range of CPD and how the quality of his teaching has improved as a result.
+He explains how undertaking Qualified Teacher Learning and Skills (QTLS) status enabled him to see the bigger picture when it came to understanding the different needs of his learners.

 What was your motivation for undertaking QTLS?

-I had considered undertaking Qualified Teacher Learning Skills (QTLS) after completing my PGCE in 2016, but felt I needed a break from studying.
+I had considered undertaking QTLS after completing my PGCE in 2016, but felt I needed a break from studying.
 When I changed jobs last year, I was encouraged by senior management within my organisation to complete QTLS so I could be awarded with a professional status which would, ultimately, provide me with better career prospects.
 Despite recently completing a PGCE, I was keen to explore teacher professionalism further and believed that the process would also help me to better understand Pupil Referral Units (PRUs), as I was relatively new to this type of setting.

 What did you like about it?